 My father encourages me to use my gifts.
 I am the speaker I am today because he gave me a microphone and told me to say what was on my heart.
 He would write poems and letters of exhortation to be read at our church and have me to give my input.
 When I wanted to become a book reviewer, he encouraged me to give it my all and now I own Pearson Literary Group, providing book reviews and manuscript evaluation services.
 My daddy is the reason I know all things are possible to those who believe.

 He also motivates me to be selfless.
 By focusing on bringing light to others, there is less time to wallow in self pity.
 Nobody has time for that!
 There is much work to do.
 Therefore, I follow my dreams with the utmost tenacity and courage.
 If I get weary or discouraged, I think of the fighter in him.
 No matter where I am, I can hear him say, “Big Girl we are believers.
 Speak it and it shall be!”

 So I press, I dream, I set goals and I go after them.
 If he can do it, then I can do.
 Guess what?
 You can too!
 (Originally published in a printed Black Pearls Magazine April, 2016)

 About the Author

-Tanishia Pearson-Jones is the owner of Pearson Literary Group which provides amazing book reviews and manuscript evaluations for national bestselling, award-winning and debut authors.
-Tanishia has recently branched out into writing non-fiction and romance.
-Her recent work is included in Baring it All: The Ins and Outs of Publishing, and an upcoming romance anthology produced by Macro Literary All-Stars (M-LAS).
-She is also the founder and president of Characters Book Club of Delhi, Louisiana.
-Visit her website at www.pearsonliterarygroup.com.
+Tanishia Pearson-Jones was the owner of Pearson Literary Group which provided amazing book reviews and manuscript evaluations for national bestselling, award-winning and debut authors.
+She was also the founder and president of Characters Book Club of Delhi, Louisiana.
+Sadly, she passed away in October, 2017.